roy1k-ctrl/Monte-Carlo-Rocket-Sim/README.md

 ![Trajectory Plot](/img/Trajectory_Comparison_and_Engine_Activity_Comparison.png)

-* **Blue Line (Best Case):** Represents a flight with minimal external disturbances.
-The controller maintains a smooth, near-optimal descent profile, requiring minimal thrust vectoring.
+* **Trajectory: Blue tracks an optimal descent; Red shows the rocket fighting crosswinds to prevent drift.
-* **Red Line (Worst Case):** Represents a flight experiencing heavy crosswinds and sensor noise.
-The jagged trajectory and throttle spikes indicate the PD controller actively fighting to maintain stability and cancel horizontal drift.
+* **Throttle: Both profiles show identical saturation at 100% thrust.
+This confirms the guidance logic relies on Thrust Vectoring (Pitch) rather than throttle modulation to compensate for wind disturbances.
-* **Engineering Insight:** Despite the extreme disturbances in the red trajectory, the controller successfully achieved a soft landing ($v_y > -5$ m/s), validating the stability margins of the PID gains.
+* **Insight: The system prioritizes maximum deceleration for fuel efficiency, using the engine's gimbal angle, not power, to stabilize the landing.

 ### 2. Fuel Efficiency Distribution
 A histogram showing the remaining fuel across all successful landings.
 This helps determine the optimal "Safety Margin" for fuel loading.

 ![Histogram](/img/Fuel_Efficiency.png)

-* **Average Fuel Remaining:** Indicates the nominal performance of the system.
+* **Average Fuel Remaining: Indicates the nominal performance of the system.
-* **The "Long Tail":** The distribution skews left, showing that while most flights are efficient, a subset of high-stress flights requires significantly more propellant.
+* **The Shape of Distribution: The distribution skews left, showing that a subset of high-stress flights requires significantly more propellant.
-* **Design Conclusion:** This data suggests a minimum fuel safety margin of **~15%** is required to guarantee recovery of the booster in 99% of weather conditions.
+* **Design Conclusion: The long-tail distribution highlights the extra fuel required to compensate for high-wind scenarios.
+This data can be used to precisely calculate the required fuel safety margin to ensure a successful landing without carrying unnecessary dead weight.

 ## Technical Details